sassoftware/sasoptpy/doc/guide/workflow.rst

 Workflows
 =========

-*sasoptpy* can work both with client-side data and server-side data.
+*sasoptpy* can work with both client-side data and server-side data.
 Some limitations to the functionalities may apply in terms of which workflow is being used.
-In this part, overall flow of the package is explained.
+In this section, the overall flow of the package is explained.

 Client-side models